-Stringing, inconsistent flexible material printing, and difficult retraction tuning – these are just a few of the potential hiccups of the Ender 3’s stock Bowden system.
+Stringing, inconsistent flexible material printing, and difficult retraction tuning, are just a few of the hiccups I’ve found with the Ender 3’s stock Bowden system.

 Let’s dive in.

 The main difference between direct drive and Bowden extruders comes down to the extruder’s position and configuration.

 On a direct drive system, the extruder is mounted directly onto the print head for a much shorter path to the nozzle.

 On a Bowden system, the extruder is generally mounted on the printer’s frame (or elsewhere, ‘away’ from the print head assembly) and connected to the hot end via a long PTFE ‘Bowden’ tube.